MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog.md

 ### Update Azure AD app registration with the redirect URL

-1. Go back to the Azure portal and your app registrations.
+1. Go to the Azure portal and your app registrations.

 1. Under **Overview**, select **Add a Redirect URI**.